-Acuity: When using the VI-SPDAT prescreens, acuity means the presence of a presenting issue based on the prescreening score.
-Acuity on the prescreening tool is expressed as a number with the higher score representing more complex, co-occurring issues likely to impact overall stability in permanent housing.
+Acuity: When using the HART, acuity means the presence of a presenting issue based on the assessment score.
+Acuity on the assessment tool is expressed as a number with the higher score representing more complex, co-occurring issues likely to impact overall stability in permanent housing.
 When using the Case Management Tool acuity refers to the severity of the presenting issue and the ongoing goals to addressing these issues.